DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 Our center is located at 3075 Governor’s Place Blvd Suite #120, Dayton, OH 45409.

 Setting up an appointment with us is easy!
 Just submit an inquiry to our website at www.daytonir.com.
-Once you have submitted your form, one of our CCSVI coordinators will contact you within 24-48 hours to confirm a date and time for your procedure.
-You may also contact our office at (937) 424-2580 and our CCSVI coordinator will be able to assist you.
+Once you have submitted your form, one of our CCSVI coordinators will try to contact you within 48 hours to confirm a date and time for your procedure.
+You may also contact our office at (937) 424-2580 or our CCSVI coordinator, (937)-389-6979, for scheduling and basic information.

 Yes.
 We have been treating patients from Canada and are open to treating patients from other countries around the world.

-We also encourage you to send a copy of your CD to our office address listed above, Attn: CCSVI Patient Coordinator.
+Yes.
+If you are able to, please send a copy of your CD and report to our office address 3075 Governor’s Place Blvd Suite #120, Dayton, OH 45409, Attn: CCSVI Patient Coordinator.

 The procedure includes the venographic evaluation of the jugular and azygos veins (Zamboni protocol).
 Treatment typically involves venoplasty of the jugular veins and the azygos vein.